 “Egypt has succeeded in examining more than 60 million citizens under the umbrella of the health initiative,” President Sisi said In September 2019 as he addressed the UN High-Level Meeting on universal health coverage on the sidelines of the 74th UN General Assembly meetings in New York.
 Those found to be HCV-positive are treated at the expense of the State.

-The World Health Organisation has been supporting Egypt in its 100 Million Healths initiative in Egypt and Africa.
+The World Health Organisation has been supporting Egypt in its 100 Million Healths initiative in Egypt, and the One Million Healths initiative in Africa.
 It has commended the country’s efforts, especially the inclusion of migrants and asylum seekers in Egypt in the initiative since March 2019.

 3 March 2020